Top Tips on How to Travel by Train in Austria

 Hints, Transport

-Travelling by train is one of the best ways to see Austria.
 You can sit back comfortably, enjoying a wine or beer as the train journeys through mountain passes, verdant valleys and quaint Alpine villages.
+On many of your train journeys, you will be passing by amazing scenery.

 Travelling by train is easy, fast and efficient.